IndustrieCreative/odoo_addons/web_fieldattrs_helper/README.md

   ``_FAH_XML_INJECT_ATTRS`` has to be left on True all the time, so it is useless.

-- Move in the decorator ``@api.fah_depends`` the two ``super()`` calls with related control logic, which currently must always be returned in the overrides of ``_fah_compute_helper_fields()``.
+- Move in the decorator ``@api.fah_depends`` the two ``super()`` calls with related control logic, which currently must always be reproduced in the overrides of ``_fah_compute_helper_fields()``.